 There are afternoons here on the Southern Outer Banks where my office is either my skiff when I am fishing or my kayak when I am kayaking.
 Sometimes I am standing in the surf fishing when I get a phone call.
 It is not very hard to lose the stress, or tell someone you will get back to them later when a soft wind is blowing in your face, the warm Carolina sun is on your back, and a fish is pulling on the end of your line.

 Life is too short to be miserable.
-I would rather smile a little and drive an older vehicle.
-My life certainly isn't worry free, but it is free of the kind of stress that comes from working in a technology company that is likely also a snake-pit of employees trying to out maneuver each other to the top.
+I would rather smile a little more, drive an older vehicle, and no worry about quarterly reports.
+My life certainly isn't worry free, but it is free of the kind of stress that comes from working in a technology company that is also a snake-pit of employees trying to out maneuver each other to the top.

 When I stand on my dock each morning and survey Raymond's Gut which leads out to the White Oak River, I don't have to worry about irritating Steve Jobs or one of his empty suit vice presidents.
 I can stand on the dock and know that I have treated everyone like I would like to be treated.
 Once you have reached that point, it is pretty easy to let the cards fall where they may.